-"Outcomes are better, quicker" with the Endless Pool, Dr. Wise reports.
+"Outcomes are better, quicker" with the Endless Pools therapy pool, Dr. Wise reports.
 With more than a decade of in-house case studies on older patients, he finds, "with Achilles reconstruction surgery, effectively we get about 22% quicker return than without the pool.

 "We're getting people mobile more quickly.
 We can get them out of the boot and into the water."
 Without the pool, treatment of these seniors takes about 16 weeks, on average.
-With the addition of therapy in the Endless Pool, Dr. Wise and his team have shortened that time to around 12 weeks.
+With the addition of the Endless Pools therapy, Dr. Wise and his team have shortened that time to around 12 weeks.

 "And they're happier," he concludes of the Achilles/pool patients.
 Thanks to gentle aquatic therapy, "they don't have hip or back pain," which he reports are common "secondary conditions that arise" with Achilles damage.